ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 8. If quick return conditions are met:

-   - if there is no return value
+   - If there is no return value

      - Return ``rocblas_status_success``